 Amsterdam Airport Schipol is continuously investing in technology to improve reliability

-The role of conditioning based monitoring in an industry where downtimes are not acceptable
+The role of condition-based monitoring in an industry where downtimes are not acceptable

 “Schiphol has a large number of critical assets and downtime is unacceptable,” says Marcel den Blanken, one of Schiphol’s baggage service managers.
 “That is why we were looking for a condition monitoring solution to help us improve the reliability and availability of critical equipment.”